anatolykopyl/xray-exporter/README.md

                     }
                 ]
             }
-        },
-        {
-            "tag": "api",
-            "listen": "127.0.0.1",
-            "port": 54321,
-            "protocol": "dokodemo-door",
-            "settings": {
-                "address": "127.0.0.1"
         }
-        }
     ],
     "outbounds": [
         {
             "protocol": "freedom",
-            "settings": {}
+            "tag": "direct"
         }
-    ],
-    "routing": {
-        "rules": [
-            {
-                "inboundTag": [
-                    "api"
-                ],
-                "outboundTag": "api",
-                "type": "field"
-            }
     ]
 }
-}
 ```

-As you can see, we opened two inbounds in the configuration above.
-The first inbound accepts VMess connections from user `foo@example.com` and `bar@example.com`, and the second one listens port 54321 on localhost and handles the API calls, which is the endpoint that the exporter scrapes.
-If you'd like to run Xray and exporter on different machines, consider use `0.0.0.0` instead of `127.0.0.1` and be careful with the security risks.
+As you can see, we opened the API on port `:54321` in the configuration above, which is the endpoint that the exporter scrapes.
+If you'd like to run Xray and exporter on different machines, consider using `0.0.0.0` instead of `127.0.0.1` and be careful with the security risks.

-Additionally, you should also enable `stats`, `api`, and `policy` settings, and setup proper routing rules in order to get traffic statistics works.
-For more information, please visit [The Beginner's Guide of Xray][xray-beginners-guide].
+Additionally, `stats` must be present in settings, even if empty.
+For more information, please visit [the Xray config reference](https://xtls.github.io/en/config/).

 The next step is to start the exporter: